freedomofkeima/messenger-maid-chan/docs/offerings.rst

 Daily offerings contain of two parts: greeting and image.
 Greetings are taken from `maidchan/constant.py` while offerings are taken from `offerings/stock/` directory.

+.. autofunction:: maidchan.offerings.check_event_morning_offerings

+Maid-chan supports event type morning messages, e.g.: Halloween, Christmas, etc. If "force" flag is turned on, Maid-chan will use a specific message for the morning greeting.
+Otherwise, there's a probability that Maid-chan will use seasonal type of messages.

 .. autofunction:: maidchan.offerings.get_morning_offerings_text

 .. autofunction:: maidchan.offerings.get_night_offerings_text

-Offerings text functionality has two types: normal and special with 2% of probability.
-For example, Maid-chan sends morning greeting more than half an hour later than usual because of overslept.
+In general, offerings text functionality has two types: normal and special with 2% of probability.
+For example, Maid-chan sends morning greeting more than half an hour later than usual because of overslept (2% chance).
 Greeting text on any specific day is the same for everyone, as it is stored in scheduler's metadata.

 .. autofunction:: maidchan.offerings.get_offerings_image